 \begin{Def}[Drinfeld Modular Variety] Let $N$ be a nonzero torsion $A$-module.
 Put $U_{N} := \mathrm{Spec}\ A \setminus \mathrm{Supp}\ N$.
 Let $S$ be a $U_{N}$-scheme and $E = (E, \mathrm{act})$ a {\rm Drinfeld module} over $S$.
 A {\bf level $N$ structure} on $E$ is a monomorphism

 of schemes in $A$-modules over $S$, where $N_S$ is a constant group scheme.
-Let us consider the following contravariant functor from the category of $U_N$-schemes to the category of sets:
+We consider the following contravariant functor from the category of $U_N$-schemes to the category of sets:

-If $N \neq 0$, there exists a $U_N$-scheme $\mathcal{M}_N$ such that the functor is isomorphic to the functor which makes $S$ correspond with $\mathrm{Hom}_{U_N}(S , \mathcal{M}_N)$.
+If $N \neq 0$, there exists an $U_N$-scheme functor $\mathcal{M}_N$ such that the functor is isomorphic to the functor which makes $S$ correspond with $\mathrm{Hom}_{U_N}(S , \mathcal{M}_N)$.
 The $U_N$-scheme isomorphic is unique up to canonical isomorphisms due to Yoneda's lemma.
-We call $\mathcal{M}_N$ the {\bf Drinfeld Modular Variety} of rank 1 with level N-structures. \EOP \end{Def}
+We call $\mathcal{M}_N$ the {\bf Drinfeld Modular Variety} of rank 1 with level $N$-structures. \end{Def}

 For two torsion $A$-modules $N, N'$ and an embedding $N \hookrightarrow N'$, let $r_{N, N'}$ denote the following morphism from $\mathcal{M}_{N'}$ to $\mathcal{M}_{N} \underset{U_{N}}{\times} U_{N'}$: